Bootstrapping Globally Optimal Variational Calculus Solutions: Nonstandard Case Studies in Global Optimality

+where $c_1 = F(1)$.
+The continuity and boundedness of $m$ ensures that $F$ is bounded, differentiable, and monotonically increasing.
+This together with the form of (\ref{ystar}) or (\ref{ystar333}) ensures differentiability of $y^*$.
+Since $c_1^2 = \left(\int_{0}^{1} c_1 dx\right)^2$,

-The above is simply a change of variables of integration and has nothing to do with the details of (\ref{ystar}) other than the fact that $y^*(0)=0$ and $y^*(1) =1$ and ${dy^*}/{dx} > 0$, which is true even though $m$ may not be monotonic.
-Consequently, the value of the integral in the above expression for $J(y^*)$ is {\it independent} of the path $y^*(x)$.
-That is, whereas obviously $J(y^*)$ can be computed using $y^*(t)$, when this candidate optimal path obtained from the Euler-Lagrange equation is substituted back into the cost functional, the resulting integral
+The above is simply a change of variables of integration and has nothing to do with the details of (\ref{ystar}) other than the fact that $y^*(0)=0$ and $y^*(1) =1$ and ${dy^*}/{dx} > 0$, which is true even though $m$ may not be monotonic, convex, or differentiable.
+Consequently, the value of the integral in the above expression for $J[y^*]$ is {\it independent} of the path $y^*(x)$.
+That is,

 can be computed without reference to $y^*(t)$ since the name of the variable of integration is irrelevant.
 Using the Cauchy-Schwarz inequality